waymo-research/waymo-open-dataset/README.md

 The Waymo Open Dataset was first launched in August 2019 with a perception dataset comprising high resolution sensor data and labels for 1,950 segments.
 We have released the Waymo Open Dataset publicly to aid the research community in making advancements in machine perception and autonomous driving technology.

+## March 2022 Update

+We released v1.3 of the perception dataset and the 2022 challenges.
+We have updated this repository to add support for the new labels and the challenges.
+ - Added 3D semantic segmentation labels, tutorial, and metrics.
+ - Added 2D and 3D keypoint labels, tutorial, and metrics.
+ - Added correspondence between 2D and 3D labels.
+ - Added scenes with camera imagery, as a test set for Camera-Only 3D Detection Challenge.
+ - Added tutorial and metrics for Occupancy and Flow Prediction Challenge.
+ - Added the soft mAP metric for Motion Prediction Challenge.
+ - Added maps to the perception dataset and tutorials.

 ## September 2021 Update

 We released v1.1 of the motion dataset to include lane connectivity information.
 To read more on the technical details, please read [lane_neighbors_and_boundaries.md](docs/lane_neighbors_and_boundaries.md).